We inspire elementary and middle school children to discover how exciting science can be!

 Chris Kropp is a 5th grade teacher at Hall’s Cross Roads Elementary School in Harford County.
 He has been teaching in Harford County for 10 years and is a graduate of the Master’s in STEM Leadership program from Notre Dame of Maryland University.
 He currently writes science curriculum for his county as well as coaches Destination Imagination teams that have competed at the global level.

 Robert Shank teaches at Abingdon Elementary School in Harford County MD.
 He teaches elementary physical education K-5.
 He has a Bachelor of Science degree in Physical Education from Towson University and will graduate with a Masters of Arts in Leadership in Teaching STEM from Notre Dame University.
 He has experience working with students in large groups and is very excited for the team building and engineering activities.

 Ashley Demski is a Baltimore City Schools teacher and has taught PreK for 7 years.
 She is certified in elementary education, early childhood education and STEM.
 Ashley has helped develop science and STEM curriculum for Baltimore City Schools and teaches an Early Childhood STEM practicum at Notre Dame of Maryland University.

 Emily Langton is the Activities Director at STEM camp.
-She is a 5th and 6th grade math and science teacher at St. Mark School in Catonsville.
+She is a 4th grade teacher at Owings Mills Elementary School in Baltimore County.
 She has a Bachelor of Arts in Elementary Education and a Master of Arts in Leadership in Teaching STEM from Notre Dame of Maryland University.
 She has experience running a STEM club after school for middle school and incorporating 3D printing design into the school curriculum.